top of page

 What is the origin of human thinking?

 Let’s assume that the Big Bang released a certain amount of thinking.
 This is a limited genetic trait to be shared among humans.
 What do you think will happen as the world population increases?
 Every individual share would shrink.
-This is not a very popular subject of conversation because such a theory isn’t the best way to make friends.
+Such a theory isn’t the best way to make friends.

 Another possibility is that thinking on Earth increases proportionally with the human population.
-That would suggest we can generate thinking out of thin air.
-A middle ground between these two extremes is that human thinking arises from a complex process far beyond our understanding.
+That would imply we can generate thinking out of thin air.
+A middle ground between these two extremes is that human thinking results from a complex process far beyond our understanding.

-To evaluate our thinking, we compare ourselves with the thinking of other animals.
+To evaluate our thinking, we compare ourselves with other animals.
 That’s cheating.
-We should compare the development of our brain with the development of the rest of our body.
+We should compare the development of our brains with the development of the rest of our bodies.
 That would make us very humble.

 There must be a way to explain the discrepancy between our mind and our body?